bestofjs/bestofjs/README.md

 #### node.js microservices

-bestof.js.org is a single-page application hosted on Github pages.
+bestof.js.org is a single-page application hosted on GitHub pages.
 We used microservices for some dynamic tasks like:

 * Loading the README.md related to a project and format the html code so that it can be embedded in in the application